|Group:||Hounds (Group 4)|

 |Contact:||Mrs Sally Stasytis|

-Average Lifespan When considering a dog, please realise that you are taking in on for its lifetime.
-Borzoi live to 10 - 12 years of age.
+When considering a dog please realise that you are taking it on for its lifetime.

 The average life span is 10 to12 years.

 Sensitive, alert, aloof and dignified.
 Borzoi are very independent, proud and self-aware.
 They are sweet and undemanding, loyal and affectionate, will protect their family if necessary but may be wary of strangers.
 They are intelligent and can learn quickly if interested and can have a humorous streak.